tsitsimis/lazy-stack/README.md

 - From **Pydantic** models create **FastAPI** routes: [FastAPI-CRUDRouter](https://github.com/awtkns/fastapi-crudrouter)

-> **Note**: This package is merely an opinionated combination of the above existing tools to automate some everyday tasks.
+> **Note**: This package is merely an opinionated combination of the above existing tools to automate some common tasks.
 For proper and extensive use of their capabilities use each tool independently.

 # How to use